How Do Your Feet Affect Your Spine? A Look at Foot Posture

-The spinal experts at Posture Works in San Francisco, CA, and Denver, CO, are well-equipped to diagnose and create a treatment plan for foot-related back problems.
+The spinal experts in San Francisco, CA, and Denver, CO – Posture Works are well-equipped to diagnose and create a treatment plan for foot-related back problems.
 Our methods may potentially alleviate the problem and help you achieve a more comfortable lifestyle.
 Here’s what you should know.

 Feet are the body’s foundation

 Whenever you stand, walk, or run, your feet help support the entire weight of your body.
 Problems in the feet can radiate to other areas, such as the knees, hips, thighs, and even the back and spine.
 If your foot posture isn’t correct, the other parts of your legs and back aren’t getting the full support they need.

 Two types of improper foot posture are common causes of back pain.
 The first is pronation — the inward motion of the foot.
 This is common when feet are “flat” or have collapsed arches while running, walking, or standing.